Courseiva

 Why this answer

-Option B is correct.
-After automatic failover, the secondary becomes the primary.
-To restore the original primary, you perform a planned failover (also called a graceful failover) to switch back without data loss.
+After an automatic failover, the secondary region becomes the primary.
+To restore the original primary and re-establish the failover relationship, you must perform a planned failover (also called a graceful failover) from the current primary (the former secondary) to the original primary.
+This switches roles back without data loss.

 Multi-Selectmedium